 (j) the reporting of security breaches at any organ of state; and

-(k) the procedure to be followed and manner in which a record that is reported and returned under section 15 to the South African Police Service or Agency, as the case may be, must be dealt with.
+(k) the procedure to be followed and manner in which a record that is reported and returned under section 15 to the South African Police Service or the Agency, as the case may be, must be dealt with.

 (2) The Minister must make the regulations referred to in subsection (1) within a reasonable period from the date on which this Act takes effect.